2018ik/2018ik.github.io/_wiki/old_testament.markdown

 ## Prophecy

 The books of prophecy show how the aforementioned books are going to be fulfilled.
+These prophets were raised up after both the priesthood and the kingship were degraded.
+In a sense, these are the overcomers of the Old Testament.

 Some think that the prophecies concerning the nation of Israel, especially regarding its restoration, in the Old Testament refer to body of Christians in the New Testament.
 However, John-Nelson Darby and others asserted that these prophecies will actually be fulfilled literally.
-This thought was further strengthened by the literal restoration of Israel in 1967.p
+This thought was further strengthened by the literal restoration of Israel in 1967.